CogComNeuroSci/PieterV_public/Model_Meta/Model_scripts/README.md

 ___

-## job_script_HPC.pbs
+## job_script_fit.pbs

 Provides code to perform model fitting in parallel on the High performance computing system of Ghent University.

 ___

-## Make_designs.py
+## Optimize function.py

-Provides code to make a task design in each environment of interest.
+Provides a function to compute the cumulated reward for a given dataset under specified model parameters

 ___

-## Optimize_function.py
+## Optimize_function_new.py

-Provides a function to compute the accumulated reward under a specified set of parameter values.
+Provides code/ a function to optimize (in terms of cumulated reward) each of the six models to a given empirical dataset.

+**The dataset for which one wants to execute the model fitting should be specified at the top of this file**

 ___

-## optim_reward_exec.py
+## executable_opt.py

-Provides code to estimate the parameters that optimize accumulated reward on a given environment.
+Provides code to optimize models (in terms of cumulated reward) on a dataset and perform this in parallel computation.

+___

+## job_script_Optimize.pbs

+Provides code to perform model optimization (in terms of cumulated reward) in parallel on the High performance computing system of Ghent University.

+___

+## RNN.py

+Provides code to optimize an RNN on each dataset and evaluate the activity.

 ___